J-York/docs/Response.md

 **Response** :  In the latest experiment, we standardized LogCraft with other baseline experiments, sampling only 10% of the log dataset for anomaly detection.
 For each task, we conducted three experiments and used the average value as the final detection result.

 For LogCraft and other baseline algorithms in Section 5, we used the same data settings, specifically selecting 10% of the normal logs through random sampling for training, while the remaining logs were used for detection.
-Accordingly, we updated Tables 6 to 8 and Figures 3 to 5.
+Accordingly, we updated **Tables 6 to 8** and **Figures 3 to 5**.

 > For the target set, we randomly selected 10% of the normal logs for model training, with the remainder normal logs and all abnormal logs used for anomaly detection.